hdShang/arxiv-daily/docs/cs-AI/2025-09-30/papers/250925991v2-towards-unified-multimodal-misinformation-detection-in-social-media-.md

 ---
 layout: default
-title: Towards Unified Multimodal Misinformation Detection in Social Media: A Benchmark Dataset and Baseline
+title: "Towards Unified Multimodal Misinformation Detection in Social Media: A Benchmark Dataset and Baseline"
 ---

 # Towards Unified Multimodal Misinformation Detection in Social Media: A Benchmark Dataset and Baseline